massvis/dataset/README_targets410.md

 ###[targets410_metadata.mat](https://github.com/massvis/dataset/blob/master/targets410_metadata.mat)

-This is a Matlab allImages struct that contains all the fields discussed above.
+This is a Matlab allImages struct that is equivalent to the data in the csv file, and contains all the fields discussed above.
 For instance, the attributes for the i-th image are:
 * allImages(i).minimalist corresponds to data-ink ratio
 * allImages(i).color corresponds to # distinct colors